-Plenty of locals avoid the downtown dining for that exact reason, but if you know where to look, it’s possible to find dining spots in the center city that are cooking for more than the tourists.
-Some are surprisingly affordable, while others, even though, pricy offer an upscale experience worth the ticket.
+Plenty of locals avoid downtown dining for that exact reason, but if you know where to look, it’s possible to find restaurants in the center city that are cooking for more than the tourists.
+Some are surprisingly affordable, while others, even though pricy, offer an upscale experience worth the ticket.

 From Japanese street food to inventive American cuisine to vegan tacos, you can find just what you want in the heart of Alamo City.